 Click to select an action for the selected keymap:

 Change shortcuts for the selected action.
-It is possible to remove existing shortcuts, and add new ones.
-Select the necessary action from the list:
+It is possible to add new shortcuts and remove existing ones.
+Alternatively, you can right-click the necessary action.

 Search through the content pane of actions.
 As you type a search string, the actions that match the search pattern are displayed.